 Baseline screening measures should be followed by ongoing monitoring.
 Reassessment of all measures, except personal and family history and waist circumference, is recommended after 12 weeks of treatment for all patients treated with atypical antipsychotic medications.
 Thereafter, fasting plasma glucose, blood pressure, and waist circumference assessments should be completed annually and fasting lipid profile measured every 5 years.
 Weight should be followed monthly for the first three months and quarterly thereafter.
 The panel recommends switching to an agent with less deleterious effects on metabolic functions if a patient experiences 5% increase in body weight and/or worsening glycemia or dyslipidemia at any time during therapy.
 This should be done through cross titration and gradual discontinuation of the current medication.
 The initial dosage and escalation strategy of the new agent depend on the individual profiles of each medication.
 Along with altering the treatment, the panel recommends dietary restriction, exercise, and behavior modification.
 Small, short-term studies have reported this approach to be successful in managing patients with weight gain.38 Pharmacologic interventions to reduce weight gain have not been found to be dependably effective in patients receiving atypical antipsychotics and should be discouraged.39,40

-Atypical antipsychotics are used extensively for FDA-approved indications including schizophrenia and, more recently, bipolar mania.
+Atypical antipsychotics are used extensively for FDA-approved indications, including schizophrenia.
 These agents are considered first-line treatments and have significant advantages over the typical antipsychotics due to their lower risk of extrapyramidal side effects and their beneficial effects on negative symptoms, cognition, and mood.
 Recent reports on weight gain, new-onset type 2 diabetes, and dyslipidemias require patients to receive ongoing monitoring for these conditions.
 Although certain atypical antipsychotics, such as olanzapine and clozapine, have been associated with the greatest weight gain and the highest risk of diabetes and dyslipidemia, not all patients taking these agents gain a significant amount of weight.
 Although there are differences in potential weight gain and, consequently, dyslipidemias among the atypical antipsychotics, differences in risk for diabetes are not as easily quantifiable.
 This may be due in part to the uncertain etiology of these metabolic abnormalities, but overall their prevalence seems to correlate with weight gain.
 Risperidone and quetiapine have been shown to have intermediate effects, while ziprasidone and aripiprazole are reported with little or no significant weight gain, diabetes, or dyslipidemia.

 The choice of atypical antipsychotic includes many factors, with the risk of developing metabolic disorders an important consideration.
 Any weight gain must be balanced against the clinical efficacy observed.
 Appropriate interventions may include switching to another agent if therapeutically feasible, dietary modification, or exercise.
 Management of comorbid obesity, diabetes, and metabolic syndrome may require joint efforts on the part of primary care physicians, psychiatrists, and pharmacists.
 The health implications of long-term therapy with atypical antipsychotics are of growing concern and may well be more dangerous than the extrapyramidal symptoms typically associated with the older, typical agents.
 There is an urgent need for well-designed, randomized, controlled clinical trials to firmly assess both the differential effects of atypical antipsychotics on weight gain and associated metabolic changes.
 Meanwhile, the well-known benefits shown by some atypical antipsychotics in reducing akathisia and other extrapyramidal adverse effects and improving cognition should be carefully balanced with the problems of weight gain, other metabolic complications, and higher health care costs